-- - Correctly associate several actions within a view (this did not work well in the "classic" hyperlink); Default includes the following actions: display image, load raster layer in the view, load vector layer in the view, show PDF, show text or HTML.
+- - Correctly associate several actions within a view (this did not work well in the "classic" hyperlink); By default it includes the following actions: show image, load raster layer in the view, load vector layer in the view, display PDF, display text or HTML.

-- - Add new hyperlink actions via plugins.
+- - Add new hyperlink actions through plugins.

 DATA TRANSFORMATION TOOLS

 - Export of subsets of tables to DBF and Excel formats.